-Founded in 2015, we’ve already made great strides in building public awareness of LGBT discrimination and successfully defended the community against nearly 200 religious exemptions and anti-transgender attacks.
-We’ve generated more than 20 million media impressions, mobilized hundreds of thousands of Americans to show their support online, and trained nearly 50 future LGBT movement leaders to ensure we have the skill and talent to accomplish our mission.
-With your generous donation, you can help:
+Founded in 2015, we’ve already made great strides in building public awareness of LGBT discrimination and successfully defended the community against nearly 300 religious exemptions and anti-transgender attacks.
+We’ve generated more than 20 million media impressions, mobilized hundreds of thousands of Americans to show their support online, and trained more than 50 future LGBT movement leaders to ensure we have the skill and talent to accomplish our mission.